 The Claude Moore Medical Education Building, which opened in August, 2010, is the five story home to the Medical School and the state-of-the art facilities created for The School’s Next Generation.
 It contains the innovative Learning Studio and the Clinical Performance Education Center (CPEC).
 CPEC’s two floors contain the Medical Simulation Center and Clinical Skills Center.
 The Mulholland Student Lounge, an auditorium, Student Affairs Office and the Office of Admissions are also housed in the building.

 The Medical Education Building is integrated into the larger Medical Center and University complex.
 A link connects students to the Claude Moore Health Sciences Library, the new Carter-Harrison Research Building, and the University Hospital.
 In turn, catwalks connect to the brand new Emily Couric Clinic Cancer Center and the clinical and administrative spaces in nearby buildings.
-The Bill and Barry Battle Children’s Hospital is scheduled to be completed in 2014.
+The Bill and Barry Battle Children’s Hospital is the largest addition to the UVa Health System.
+The building houses the new UVa Outpatient Surgery Center and all of the UVa Children’s Hospital outpatient clinics under one roof.
 The University of Virginia’s famed Academical Village is a short walk away.

 The Learning Studio, a technology-enabled, active-learning (TEAL) classroom, was designed for the Next Generation curriculum.
 This interactive learning environment uses the latest technology to engage students in active learning.
 This space incorporates the five modalities of adult learning.
 Five technologically sophisticated screens – each measuring 20 feet across – descend into the space and tie into each group table, so that students can share with a small group or the entire class.
 Most sessions are recorded and are easily retrievable by podcast and on the web.

 Clinical Performance Education Center

 (Medical Simulation Center and Clinical Skills Center)